titon/db/docs/relation.md

 ### CRUD ###

-Relational data can be created, read, updated or deleted when the parent model executes a CRUD operation.
+Relational data can be created, read, updated or deleted when the parent table executes a CRUD operation.

 While creating parent records, define an array of data using the relation alias.
 ManyToOne relations will be ignored as they are technically the parent.